-Things have been going fairly well and I can still do what I like.
+Things are still going well here, and I can continue doing what I like.

-Today, I will be reviewing that title, which is called The Ancient Magus Bride Volume 8 by Kore Yamazaki.
+Today, I will be reviewing another one of those installments, which is called Black Cat Volume 2 by Kentaro Yabuki.

 As I have given a series synopsis in an earlier post, I will not go over it again.